 What you will study

-The module is structured as the follows:
+The module is structured as follows:

 The introductory part, The Creative Process, focuses on developing a habit of writing.
 It examines a range of strategies to help you get started, including clustering, morning pages, and keeping a writer’s notebook, as well as discussions by writers about their own approaches and practices.

-Part 2, Writing Fiction, explores the main aspects of narrative, including story structure and time; showing and telling; character and setting; point of view; and editing.
+Part 2, Writing Fiction, explores the main aspects of narrative, including story structure and time, showing and telling, character and setting, point of view, and editing.

-Part 4, Life Writing, looks at autobiography (or memoir) and biography.
-Some of the central issues raised by life writing are discussed, including the nature of memory and forgetting; the performance of the self; and the representation of others.
+Part 4, Life Writing, looks at autobiography (or memoir), biography and travel writing.
+Some of the central issues raised by life writing are discussed, including the nature of memory and forgetting, the performance of the self, and the representation of others.
 Finding and researching subject matter and suitable forms are also explored.

 The final part, Going Public, outlines the professional presentation of manuscripts and submissions to agents and editors, as well as finding outlets for publication.